h1alexbel/h1alexbel.github.io/_posts/2023/07/2023-07-09-scalar-programming-pattern.md

 Watch this:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6GMiosTLUTc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Summary

+What are we learning here?
+Here is my summary of what SDD means:
+1. State (your object must encapsulate something)
+2. Declarative (scalars are treated as parts of other objects, as some results)
+3. Delayed calls (unless `value()` is called, nothing will happen)
+4. Absence of getters (there is `value()`, no sense to violate encapsulation)

+That's it.

 **P.S**
 <br>